vu2lid/FindRoutes/README.md

 # FindRoutes
 Analyze and find routing related answers related to a transportation network

-This tries to answer the following three questions (please see 'Running' below):
+This tries to answer the following three questions (Please see 'Running' below.
+Check console for output.):
 1. print data representing all, "subway" routes - using option 2 - API to filter results
 2. print the stops related details for routes (route with maximum, minimum stops, connection stops)
 3. print possible routes for traveling between two stops